JohnLowie4/EmployIn-Server/README.md

 5. Open another terminal or command prompt and run `npm start` to start the server.

-6. Go to your web browser and navigate to `http://localhost:7000` to begin API requests.
+6. Go to your web browser and navigate to `http://localhost:7001` to begin API requests.

+##### Some tips for setting up

+You can use the [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) Google extension or the [Insomnia](https://insomnia.rest/) app to make the data easier to read.

 ## API

-More request routes will be added as the project progresses.

 ### applicant